NOMYUM/2018-fall-dms104/syllabus.md

 ### Presentation Software

 Students are required to create and present information in-class on a regular basis using slides and a projector.

-### Communication

-The professor will use **Slack** to make course‑related announcements and to distribute assignments.
-Students are required to monitor Slack for announcements daily.

-Students may also use Slack to collaborate with their team members (there will be team work in DMS 104) and to ask questions and get help from the TA and professor.

-- Sign-up for access to the DMS 104 Slack Workspace here: [join.slack.com/t/dms104/signup](https://join.slack.com/t/dms104/signup)

-  - Students must use their **rochester.edu** email when signing-up for access

-- After the student has created their account, they can access the *DMS 104 Slack Workspace* here: [dms104.slack.com](https://dms104.slack.com/)

-  - Consider bookmarking that address
-  - For faster access, consider installing the Slack application for Windows, Mac, iOS, or Android

-  - Also consider turning-on Slack notifications in the smartphone app
-    - Notifications can be customized so the student is not overwhelmed with notifications

 ## Grading